mag-IaC/IaC/Oblig_2/README.md

 We have implemented two workflows which will trigger if you create a PR (or commit directly) to the main branch.
 The code is only commited/merged if it passes both tests.

 When new code is commited to the main branch, the second workflow (CD) is triggered.
-This automatically applies the changes made to dev and test, while waiting for approval from one of the
+This automatically applies the changes made to dev and test, while waiting for approval from one of the registered users.

+# Rollback

+If you want to roll back some of the infrastructure you can use the ./plans folder to see the timestamped terraform plans, and apply them.

+##### The end!